Home / Baked Goods / Seedy Oat and Flax Granola Bars

 Did you try this recipe and like it?
 The next time you make it, snap a picture and share it to your socials!
 Tag @thelemonbowl and #thelemonbowl so we can admire and share your dish.

 Feel free to change up this recipe as much or as little as you wish.
-I’ve made these bars with dried apricots, dates and prunes.
-I’ve made them with chocolate chips and without (bet you can’t guess which ones tasted better).
+I’ve made these bars with dried apricots, dates, and prunes; with chocolate chips and without (bet you can’t guess which ones tasted better).
 However you make them, my Seedy Oat and Flax Granola Bars will keep you and your family satisfied.

 No fork required.